 If you answered YES to at least one question above, contact the Club Coach Chair at email@example.com.

 Here are some useful links about club coaching:

 Does your club have fewer than 13 members?

 Can your club use help from outside to regain strength, to get another point of view, and to help you organize better meetings?
 A Club Coach can provide that help.

-If your club has fewer than 12 members, it qualifies for a Club Coach.
+Clubs with fewer than 13 members qualify for a Club Coach.
 Talk with your officers about this.
-Have them contact Daniel Pinto, Club Coach Chair, at email@example.com and request a coach!
+Have them contact Club Coach Chair at firstname.lastname@example.org and request a coach!